GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

 \subsection{Comparison with State-of-the-art}

-Two levels were applied to compare the performance of the competitive models, i.e., either from the subject or the group level.
-The decoding performance mainly measured by the maximum GAA\cite{hou2019novel}, averaged (mean) GAA\cite{zhang2019graph} on two datasets.
-First of all, multiple approaches were performed on the PhysioNet Dataset\cite{dose2018end, ma2018improving, hou2019novel}.
-The performance was compared in \reftab{Results Comparison-same dataset}.
+Two-level experiments are applied to compare the performance of the current models,~\ie, either from the subject level or the group level~\footnote{The reported results are derived from the corresponding papers.
+The ESI-CNNs (2020)~\cite{hou2019novel} method was re-implemented via the source codes provided by the authors: https://github.com/SuperBruceJia/EEG-Motor-Imagery-Classification-CNNs-TensorFlow.}.
+The decoding performance is mainly measured by the maximum accuracy (Max.
+Accuracy) and the averaged accuracy (Avg.
+Accuracy) on two datasets.
+First of all, the performance on the PhysioNet Dataset is compared in~\reftab{Results Comparison-same dataset}.

-The ESI$-$CNNs approach has achieved 94.50\% maximum accuracy at the group level (10 subjects)\cite{hou2019novel}.
-By contrast, the GCNs-Net has obtained competing performance, 89.387\% maximum accuracy for a group of 20 participants, and 88.14\% for 100 participants.
-Meanwhile, at the subject level, the $p$-value between the GCNs-Net and the CNNs model (Dose \emph{et~al.} (2018)\cite{dose2018end}) was significantly less than 0.05 ($p < 0.05$).
-It indicated a significant difference in predictive performance between two models, and the GCNs-Net was superior to predict EEG tasks, with a 30.21\% maximum accuracy increment.
-However, compared with the ESI$-$CNNs approach\cite{hou2019novel}, there was no significant difference in classification performance at a 95\% confidence interval as the $p$-value was greater than 0.05 ($p > 0.05$).
-Furthermore, the GCNs-Net attained the best state-of-the-art performance at the hundred-subject level on the PhysioNet Dataset, which far exceeded current studies.
-The reason for the outcome was that the presented approach maintained robust and effective on the dataset with a larger amount of participants, regardless of the inter-trial and inter-subject variations.
+The ESI-CNNs approach has achieved 94.50\% maximum accuracy at the group level (10 subjects)~\cite{hou2019novel}.
+Lately, the graph learning-based methods,~\eg, BiLSTM-GCN and Graph ResNet, achieve highly competitive performances.
+This phenomenon is due to the superiority of the graph representation learning for EEG signal processing~\cite{hou2022deep, jia2020attention}.
+The GCNs-Net also obtains competing performances, 89.39\% maximum accuracy for a group of 20 participants, and 88.14\% for 100 participants.
+Meanwhile, at the subject level, the $p$-value between the GCNs-Net and the CNNs model~\cite{dose2018end} is significantly less than 0.05.
+It indicates a significant difference in the predictive performance between two models, and the GCNs-Net is superior to predict EEG tasks, with a 30.21\% maximum accuracy increment.
+However, compared with the ESI-CNNs approach~\cite{hou2019novel}, there is no significant difference in classification performance at a 95\% confidence interval as the $p$-value is greater than 0.05.
+Furthermore, the GCNs-Net attains the best state-of-the-art performance at the hundred-subject level on the PhysioNet Dataset, which far exceeds current studies.
+The reason for the outcome is that the presented approach maintains robust and effective on the dataset with a larger amount of participants, regardless of the inter-trial and inter-subject variations.

-We compared the classification performances of the most recently published literature on the High Gamma Dataset\cite{schirrmeister2017deep, li2019channel, tang2020conditional}.